nithya-kumar/CSC510_F17_Project/SERVICE.md

   [S3] If not, then bot will make sure that ask the user daily scrum meeting questions [S4] This information will be saved in their status update 4 Alternative Flows
-  [E1] No team members available
-  [E2] The user is not at work for that day
+  [E1] The user is not at work for that day

 ```